 - When speaking or writing as citizens, faculty members should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.

 - As persons of learning, research, and educational officers, faculty members should remember that the public may judge their profession and their institution by their utterances.
 Hence, faculty members should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they do not speak for the University.

 The transmission of knowledge and conduct of research are central and complementary functions of Northwestern Health Sciences University.
 They can be carried out effectively only if individuals are guaranteed certain freedoms and accept corresponding responsibilities.

 - Individual researchers should be free to select the subject matter of their research.

 - Individual researchers should be free to seek support from any source for their work, and to form their own findings and conclusions.

 - These findings and conclusions should be available for scrutiny and criticism as required by the policy on Secrecy in Research.

 - Research techniques should not violate established professional ethics pertaining to the health, safety, privacy, and other personal rights of human beings.

-- Northwestern Health Sciences University should foster an environment
+- Northwestern Health Sciences University should foster an environment conducive to research.

 - Where, because of limited resources, the University cannot support all research demands, it should allocate space, facilities, funds, and other resources for research programs based on the scholarly and educational merits of the proposed research, and not on speculations concerning the political or moral impropriety of the uses which might be made of its results.